 • No plastics in any of our material compositions (exception would be the stretch component i.e lycra - but using biodegradeable or ECO lycra options only).

 • Phase out all virgin poly in our fabrics (currently we only have one fabric with virgin polyester).

 • Work towards having 95% of our sold material components being cellulose based, we are currently at 85%.
 By having the majority cellulose based fibres, it means that our garments can more easily be recycled.

-• Remove any of the chemicals listed on bluesign® Restricted Substances List (RSL).
+• Eliminate the use of any chemicals listed on bluesign® Restricted Substances List (RSL) from our supplychain.

 • Have packaging that is 100% biodegradable and compostable without harming the environment as it decomposes.
 [ACHIEVED]